brycewray/eleventy_bundler/src/posts/2019/12/code-comfort-eleventy-webpack.md

 I'm not (yet) willing to put this site's repo into public territory.
 Maybe I'll cook up a "starter" version and make *that* public.
 However, in the meantime, I *will* put in this post some of the key config code I used.
 That's what helped me the most; perhaps it will do the same for others.
 (If you'd really like a "starter" repo instead, let me know either here or via [Twitter](https://twitter.com/BryceWrayTX).[^webmentions] No promises, but I'll see what I can do.)

 [^webmentions]: I'm also belatedly trying to get [webmentions](https://indieweb.org/Webmention) going, too; it's still a work in progress as I write this.
 Bear with me.
+Right now, I'm hung up trying to get the right production method for providing Netlify with environment variables (in this case, the token required to make webmentions appear).
+Let's just say the process has some "[interesting](https://community.netlify.com/t/common-issue-using-environment-variables-on-netlify-correctly/267)" aspects.
+But I'm asking.
+While I wait for an answer, please note that the code herein **does&nbsp;not** include anything specific to webmentions, since (a.) it's a work in progress and (b.)
+I don't want to confuse you.
+(I'm confused enough for all of us right now.)

 ## How this site is arranged